CargoSense/vex/README.md

 An extensible data validation library for Elixir.

+Can be used to check different data types for compliance with criteria.

-Ships with built-in validators to check for presence, inclusion, format, length, and by custom function.
-Easily extensible
+Ships with built-in validators to check for attribute presence, absence, inclusion, exclusion, format, length, acceptance, and by a custom function.
+You can easily define new validators and override existing ones.

 Inspired by
 -----------